 Always check your payslip to make sure that you have been paid correctly.
 Also, make sure that you have received compensation for, for example, overtime and work on Sundays.
-More information about the payslip is available on the InfoFinland page Conditions of employment and salary in Finland.

 If you have been underpaid, ask your employer to correct the payment.
 If, despite your request, your employer does not pay your salary correctly, you can contact your trade union.
 If you do not belong to a trade union, you can ask for help from the employee representatives of your workplace or from the legal aid office.

 If you are being paid less than Finnish employees, this can constitute discrimination against foreign employees.
 You can call the occupational safety and health authority’s telephone service or your trade union and ask whether your case constitutes discrimination.

 If your employer is unable to pay your salary or wages, contact Pay security immediately.
 If your employer does not have money, you can receive your salary or wages through Pay security.
 Apply within 3 months of when your salary or wages should have been paid.

 If no agreement is reached on salary payment, the matter must be resolved at court.
 This is, however, the last resort.

 Occupational Safety and Health AdministrationInformation on the payment of wagesLink redirects to another website